-Analyses the manner in which inequality is part of the fundamental structuring of Australian society; traces the historical and economic sources of social inequality in Australian society; develops an understanding of present economic and social forces that maintain and change levels of inequality in Australian society; investigates schooling and the division of labour in Australian society for a perspective on social inequality; identifies disadvantaged groups within Australian society and promote an awareness of the social and economic difficulties they encounter; recognises that inequality is explained in different ways and that these explanations inform action; examines differing modes of intervention aimed at redressing social inequalities and their intended and unintended consequences.
+Analyses the manner in which inequality is part of the fundamental structuring of Australian society; traces the historical and economic sources of social inequality in Australian society; develops an understanding of present economic and social forces that maintain and change levels of inequality in Australian society; investigates schooling and the division of labour in Australian society for a perspective on social inequality; identifies disadvantaged groups within Australian society and promotes an awareness of the social and economic difficulties they encounter; recognises that inequality is explained in different ways and that these explanations inform action; examines differing modes of intervention aimed at redressing social inequalities and their intended and unintended consequences.

-21167 STRUCTURES AND PROCESSES IN COMMUNITY ORGANISATIONS (5cp); prerequisite 21150 Working in the Community Sector
+21167 STRUCTURES AND PROCESSES IN COMMUNITY ORGANISATIONS

-Reviews conventional forms of organisations within the community sector; investigates how certain organisational structures reinforce fundamental social divisions; examines the processes whereby organisations produce specific power structures, languages, expectations, divisions of labour and relationships; illuminates conventional organisational forms by examining alternative models and evaluating different approaches to organisational design; investigates alternative models of organisational design and their potential to establish more democratic relationships between workers, management committees and users; examines the additional difficulties in establishing and maintaining alternative forms of organisation and to develop skills in overcoming these difficulties.
+Reviews conventional forms of organisations within the community sector; investigates how certain organisational structures reinforce fundamental social divisions; examines the processes whereby organisations produce specific power structures, languages, expectations, divisions of labour and relationships; illuminates conventional organisational forms by examining alternative models and evaluating different approaches to organisational design; investigates alternative models of organisational design and their potential to establish more democratic relationships between workers. management committees and users; examines the additional difficulties in establishing and maintaining alternative forms of organisation and develops skills in overcoming these difficulties.

-21168 AUSTRALIAN MANUFACTURING IN PERSPECTIVE (7cp); corequisite Industry Site Inspections
+21168 AUSTRALIAN MANUFACTURING IN PERSPECTIVE